SiddhantMadhur/TicTacToeV2/README.md

 How to play.

+Method !:

+1)Download PyCharm and Python3

+2)After installing and running PyCharm once run this code in the program.

+3)Enjoy.

+OR IF YOU DONT WANT TO INSTALL PYCHARM

 1) Download Python3 from :www.bit.ly/Python3Download

 2) Click on the Windows Search Bar and after searching open CMD.